 The accuracy of the method is assessed using a true positive (TP), false positive (FP) and false negative (FN) approach.
-This comparison method is often use to test algorithm performances on point data, such as channel heads (e.g., Orlandini et al., 2011; Clubb et al., 2014) or knickzone locations (e.g., Neely et al., 2017).
+This comparison method is often use to test algorithm performances on point data, such as channel heads (e.g. Orlandini et al., 2011; Clubb et al., 2014) or knickzone locations (e.g. Neely et al., 2017).
 We test the algorithm with these accuracy metrics using two sites where locations of hand-picked knickpoints based on field observations and river profiles are available.
 Knickpoints were identified at Santa Cruz Island (California, USA) by Neely et al. (2017), and we introduce a new dataset in the Quadrilátero Ferrífero, Minas Gerais, Brazil.

 We define as TP a reference knickpoint detected by the algorithm, as FP a knickpoint detected by the algorithm that is not a reference knickpoint, and as FN reference knickpoints not detected by the algorithm.
-Neely et al. (2017) proposes a fourth kind of prediction called "mixed" to assess the knickzone base and lip detection, where only one of the two knickzone boundaries is detected.
-We chose not to use this approach as we define a knickpoint as a point location showing an increase or decrease of k{sn} or Δz{seg} , which is more applicable to varying knickpoint morphologies.
-The definition of the different knickpoint predictions allows the calculation of sensitivity, s, reliability, r, and metrics.
+Neely et al. (2017) propose a fourth kind of prediction called "mixed" to assess the knickzone base and lip detection, whereby only one of the two knickzone boundaries is detected.
+We chose not to use this approach as we define a knickpoint as a point location showing an increase or decrease in $k{\rm sn}$ or $\Delta z{\rm seg}$, which is more applicable to varying knickpoint morphologies.
+The definition of the different knickpoint predictions allows for the calculation of sensitivity, s, reliability, r, and metrics.
 We also add an overall quality metric, q, described in Heipke et al. (1997).
-The sensitivity can be expressed as:
+The sensitivity can be expressed as where \sum TP and \sum FN are the sum of TP and FN.
+This metric measures the method's ability to detect a knickpoint that a user would have manually picked. s=1 implies the detection of all the locations of reference knickpoints.
+The reliability can be expressed as where \sum TP and \sum FP are the sum of TP and FP.
+This metric measures the occurrences of the method identifying knick-points that a user would not have picked.
+The overall quality metric can be expressed as

-$$s = \frac{\sum TP}{\sum TP + \sum FN},\tag{8}$$
+$$s = \frac{\sum \text{TP}}{\sum \text{TP} + \sum \text{FN}},\tag{8}$$